LEARNAcademy/syllabus/cat-tinder/frontend/intro.md

 ## Overview
 - Cat Tinder.
 It's like Tinder, but for cats.
 - We are creating a full-stack, decoupled application.
-This means we are actually creating two separate applications: a React application for the frontend and a Rails API that handles our data.
+This means we are actually creating two separate applications.
+A React application for the frontend and a Rails API that handles our data.

 ## Learning Objectives
 - Establishing a base file structure for Cat Tinder frontend